Naandhi: Plot

-After four years, Surya's case is still in court and he is a broken man.
-He meets Radha Prakash, a controversial YouTube star and narrates his story.
-Later, Advocate Aadhya comes forward and succeeds in bailing Surya, but Surya brutally thrashes up some imprisoned goons, who beat him up, with no reason, as per Kishore's plan.
-Surya again ends up in jail.
-Radha Prakash is revealed to be Aadhya's brother, and he recorded the incident, in which the goons mistreated Surya.
-The video gets uploaded on the Internet, resulting in a Human Rights Officer meeting Surya in jail.
-Upon Surya's request, his case goes to the Fast Track High Court, with Aadhya as his defence Lawyer.
-Aadhya proves Surya's innocence and he is acquitted of the accusations.
-Aadhya and Radha Prakash are revealed to be Rajagopal's prodigies.
-Surya decides to take revenge on Kishore, using IPC Section 211.
-Satyamurthy becomes Kishore's defence lawyer, for the case.
+After four years, Surya's case is still in court, and he is a broken man.
+He meets Radha Prakash, a controversial YouTuber, and narrates his past.
+Later, advocate Aadhya comes forward and succeeds in bailing Surya, but he brutally thrashes up some imprisoned goons, who beat him up without any reason, as per Kishore's plan.
+Surya again ends up in prison.
+Radha Prakash is revealed to be Aadhya's brother, and he recorded the incident in which the goons mistreated Surya.
+The video gets uploaded on the Internet, resulting in a human rights office meeting Surya in prison.
+Upon Surya's request, his case goes to the Fast Track High Court with Aadhya as his defense lawyer.

+Aadhya proves Surya's innocence, and he is acquitted of the accusations.
+Surya decides to take revenge on Kishore using IPC Section 211.
+Satyamurthy becomes Kishore's defense lawyer for the case.
 Surya abducts Chandraiah, Kishore's assistant, who testified against Surya in Rajagopal's murder case.
 Chandraiah reveals that Kishore bribed two goons to kill Rajagopal, but upon pressure from the opposition party, he decided to capture them.
 The goons learned of the truth and escaped, which caused Kishore to pull Surya into the case, using a co-incidence as evidence.

-Chandraiah accepts to reveal the truth in court, but he is kidnapped by the henchmen of ex-home minister Naagender, who is revealed to be the mastermind behind Rajagopal's murder.
-Aadhya requests the judge to give them more time and he accepts.
-Chandraiah is killed by Kishore, who fakes a report that he died in riots.
+Chandraiah accepts to reveal the truth in court, but he is kidnapped by the henchmen of ex-Home Minister Naagender, who is revealed to be the mastermind behind Rajagopal's murder.
+Aadhya requests the judge to provide them more time, and he accepts.
+Chandraiah is killed by Kishore, who fakes a report that he died in the riots.
 Aadhya and Surya find out that Naagender ordered Kishore to kill Rajagopal.
-Before Rajagopal's death, five years ago, Naagender's land scandals was brought to light by the government.
-To divert the media's attention, Naagender got Rajagopal killed, because of his popularity and good image amongst the people and in the state.
-Aadhya and Surya nearly succeed in exposing Naagender and request permission to tap Naagender's phone calls, to prove him guilty.
+Before Rajagopal's death five years ago, Naagender's land scams were brought to light by the government.
+To divert the media's attention, Naagender got Rajagopal killed because of his popularity and good image in the state.

+Aadhya and Surya nearly succeed in exposing Naagender and request permission to tap Naagender's phone calls to prove him guilty.
 A night before the court appearance, Surya is kidnapped by Naagender, who blackmails Aadhya to withdraw the case, but upon being inspired by Surya, Aadhya carries on with the prosecution.
 Though injured, Surya successfully frees himself, defeating Naagender's henchmen.
 He reaches the court, where he is admitted to the hospital and is saved from his injuries.
-Naagender and Kishore are successfully proven to be guilty, by Aadhya.
-They receive a life imprisonment and death penalty, respectively.
+Naagender and Kishore are legally proved guilty, and they receive life imprisonment and death sentence, respectively.
+After this, Surya is relieved that his parents' death was not in vain.